-Rice football is preparing for their final home game of the season, a tall challenge against UTSA.
+Rice football visits UTSA this week in another matchup of Texas-based AAC teams.
 How to watch, key stats, x-factor picks and more.

 Audio / Visual Preview